JingxiangH/JingxiangH.github.io/_courses/coursework_2.md

 #citation: #'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---

 This is a collaborative project with Shan Huang.
-We focus on Laplace New Energy Technology Co., Ltd. and examining the dynamics of China's photovoltaic cell industry.
+We investigate Laplace New Energy Technology Co., Ltd. and the dynamics of China's photovoltaic cell industry.

 I am responsible for the sections on the photovoltaic equipment manufacturing industry, the company, and the models, as well as the creation of all the figures and charts.
-Shan Huang, is responsible for the photovoltaic industry section and the conclusion.
+Shan Huang is responsible for the photovoltaic industry section and the conclusion.
 The data, introduction, and other content are the result of our joint effort.

 Here is the translated version of introduction.